MIN | $32.96 (-0.21%)

 Decarbonisation Working Group

-The Working Group supports the integration of climate change strategy into our business and progresses internal GHG targets across operations, ensuring these are aligned with our overarching emissions reduction goals.
+The Working Group is responsible for matters and activities related to decarbonisation projects with the aim of reducing our GHG emissions.
+The Working Group progresses GHG ambitions across operations, ensuring these are aligned with MinRes’ overarching emissions reduction goals.

 Climate Change Policy

 We understand that addressing climate change requires a coordinated effort and ongoing collaboration with a diverse range of stakeholders.
+For further information on our collaboration and engagement activities with industry and stakeholders, refer to Industry Collaboration and Stakeholder Engagement.

 Industry collaboration